bam93/SearchEngine/README.md

 *What is Ollama?*

-**Ollama** is a tool that allows you to run open-source large language models like LLaMA, Mistral, or Gemma locally on your machine with minimal setup.
+**Ollama** Ollama is a tool that lets you run large language models like LLaMA, Mistral, or Gemma locally on your computer.
+It provides a simple CLI and API interface for downloading, running, and managing models.
+**Ollama is designed for ease of use, privacy, and performance without needing the cloud.**

 ### Installation